Alan-Lomax/Button/README.md

 Button Class

 This class implements a button input complete with a variable debounce delay.
-It has no delay() calls in its implementation and requires calls to the update() method to check if time has expired.
+It has no delay() calls in its implementation so your mainline loop code can keep running doing other things.

 It is defined in one of two ways as follows: